 Working in a stimulating and comfortable work environment is the key to enjoying working from home.

-Sadly, this is one of the most overlooked factors by home-workers, but can be achieved on the tightest of budgets.
+tThis is one of the most overlooked factors by work from home mums, but can be achieved on the tightest of budgets.

 First, the boring bits: working from home will only be a feasible option if your technology works, your cables are shoved out of the way, your desk or workbench is ergonomic…the list goes on.

 All the stuff that’s taken care of by HR and the IT departments now needs to be sorted by you.

 If you share your space with kids, try to ensure your work zone doesn’t double up as a dumping ground for shrivelled bits of homework or the leftovers from yesterday’s packed lunch.